Researchers

 Dr Ann Kennedy-Behr

-Senior Lecturer in Occupational Therapy UniSA Allied Health & Human Performance
+Occupational Therapist ( previously Senior Lecturer in Occupational Therapy UniSA Allied Health & Human Performance)

 Ann is a Senior Lecturer in Occupational Therapy at the University of South Australia.
 An experienced clinician and researcher, her work focuses on play and playfulness across the lifespan.